SciCatProject/documentation/Development/v4.x/backend/authorization/authorization_jobs.md

 - JobCreateAny (Users with this privileges can create jobs for any of the users that are defined in the create section of the job configuration)
 - JobReadAccess
 - JobReadAny
-- JobStatusUpdateConfiguration (The jobs update section in configuration dictates if the user can update the status of the job)
+- JobUpdateConfiguration (The jobs update section in configuration dictates if the user can update the job)
-- JobStatusUpdateOwner (Users with this privileges can update the status of jobs belonging to themselves)
+- JobUpdateOwner (Users with this privileges can update jobs belonging to themselves)
-- JobStatusUpdateAny (Users with this privileges can update the status of any job)
+- JobUpdateAny (Users with this privileges can update any job)

 #### Priority
 ```mermaid